cu-boulder/shared-skills-git/exercise-2.md

 You will be greating **branches** and using **pull requests** to merge those beanches back into the main branch.

-**Do not begin until you have recieved a notification that its your turn**
+**Do not begin until you have recieved a notification that its your turn!**

 1. Make sure your version of the repository is upto date.
 In Github desktup
 2. You will recieve a notification when it is your turn to edit.